ShikOfTheRa/scarab-osd/DOCUMENTATION/ROADMAP.md

 Remove references to MultiWii (as no longer exclusively MultiWii)

-Impelement more desciptive "help" test within confih.h
+Impelement more descriptive "help" test within confih.h

 ## GUI: ##